TheTopLQB/MyPod/README.md

 ## License

-MyPod is available under the MIT license.
+MyPodLQBMyPod is available under the MIT license.
 See the LICENSE file for more info.